crane-soft/csModbusViewer/README.md

 # csModbusViewer
-Configurable Modbus viewer for master and slave
+Configurable Modbus viewer for master and slave (under developement)